AuReMe/esmecata/README.md

 Several command line are created after the isntallation:

-- `esmecata`: the main one to perform esmecata workflow from input file or with a precomputed database.
+- `esmecata`: the main command to perform esmecata workflow from input file or with a precomputed database.
 - `esmecata_report`: another command to create HTML report showing different statistics on the predictions.
 - `esmecata_gseapy`: to perform enrichment analysis using gseapy and orsum to identify functions specific to some taxa compare to the all community.
 - `esmecata_create_db`: to create precomputed databases from an esmecata run or merge different precomputed databases.